Polarrco/polarr-next-sdk/README.md

 // Get the first group of RAW files to process (via network or local file system) const firstGroupFiles = await getAllRAWFilesToProcess()

+// The AutoAdjustmentsGroup is essentially storage for all adjustments
+// Once the AutoAdjustmentsGroup.resume instance method is called, the adjustments are computed
-const firstGroup = new AutoAdjustmentsGroup({
+// And stored inside the AutoAdjustmentsGroup. const firstGroup = new AutoAdjustmentsGroup({
     renderer,
     entries: firstGroupFiles.map((file) => { id: file.name, file }),